whisperpine/reonic-devops-challenge/SUBMISSION.md

   Differences: they have different AWS Tags; when triggering CI workflows, the have different input values.

+- GitHub Environment is corresponding to the Stack environment.
+  The GitHub Environment `infra-dev` matches `ReonicDevOpsStackDev` stack, while `infra-prod` matches `ReonicDevOpsStackProd` stack.
+It's useful in CI, because different GitHub Environments can have different values of the Variables and Secrets used in CI pipelines.
+We can harness this mechanism to make certain parameters differ in "dev" and "prod" environments (e.g. The instance type of RDS).

 - Dev environment wrapped together with source code.
   This ensures dev environment consistency across developers and everything still working when we getting back to it after a long time not touching it.